wp-plugins/nextgen-facebook/readme.txt

 = 6.1-DEV-9 =

-Several new features -- recommended upgrade.
-Please note that the wp-contents/uploads/ngfb-social-buttons.css stylesheet has been replaced and is no longer used (see Changelog).
+Recommended upgrade.
+Several new features and improvements, including a more streamlined look for the settings pages.
+Note that the wp-contents/uploads/ngfb-social-buttons.css stylesheet has been replaced and is no longer used (see Changelog).

 = 6.0 =